Grade 1

 The joys of hiking in Australia.
 This time of year I would expect to find snakes on any hike.
 Australian sakes are deadly and should be avoided at all costs.
 The best policy is to leave them alone and wait for them to move on

-10. Avatar of rhiannon riches Rhiannon Riches
+10. Rhiannon riches avatar Rhiannon Riches

 Vaughan Bowman